 \subsection{Data Collection}

-We extracted pull request data via web scrapping and the GitHub API.
-The following paragraphs highlights how we extracted the needed data. \begin{enumerate} \item Firstly, we used the Selenium Python Package to scrape the URLs of each intern's personal reflection website from the GSOC web page for each year (2020, 2021, 2022 and 2023). \item Secondly, we extracted all the URL links from each intern's webpage (by searching for "a" html tag). \item Thirdly, we filtered out the links containing "github" and ("issues" or "pull").
+We extracted pull request data using web scrapping and the GitHub API.
+The following paragraphs highlights how we extracted the needed data. \begin{enumerate} \item The Selenium Python Package was used to scrape the URLs of each intern's personal reflection website on the GSoC web page for the years 2020 to 2023. \item The personal reflection websites of the GSoC participants often contained links to their contributions during the program.
+So, we extracted all URLs from each intern's webpage by locating HTML anchor tags. \item URLs containing "GitHub" and either "issues" or "pull" were filtered to identify pull request links.
 For example the url link "https://github.com/repos/asyncapi/community/pulls/720" contains the words "github" and "pull".
-Most pull requests url on github often follow this pattern and we believe is the easiest way to extract most of the pull request link. \item Finally, we used the GitHub API to extract the pull request data associated with the filtered links. \end{enumerate} We extracted three main types of data related to the pull request, the contributor (intern) that created the pull request, and the project (or code repository) associated with the pull request.
-At the end of the Data collection process, we collected 17,232 pull requests from 2080 interns across 1937 open-source projects.
-The following subsections provides statistical discussion of the pull requests, projects and users embedded in the data.
+Most pull requests URLs on GitHub often follow this pattern and we believe it is the easiest way to extract most of the pull request links. \item The GitHub API was used to extract the pull request data associated with the filtered URLs. \end{enumerate} The dataset includes three main categories: pull request details, contributor (intern) information, and the project metadata.
+The final dataset comprises of 17,232 pull requests submitted by 2,456 interns across 1,937 open-source projects.
+The following subsections provides statistical overview of the pull requests, projects and users (contributor) information embedded in the dataset.